 Steamy Southern Soul on 'Motel Lovers'

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 Soul music is in the midst of another revival.
 But no need to tell people in the Deep South, soul is still a vital part of live and recorded music there.
 And a new compilation called "Motel Lovers" proves it, according to our critic Robert Christgau.

-Mr. MEL WATERS (Singer): (Singing) Five dollars you've got to pay.
+BLOCK: (Singing) Five dollars you've got to pay.

-Unidentified Man: (Singing) Just a jukebox and no deejay.
+CHRISTGAU: (Singing) Just a jukebox and no deejay.

-Mr. WATERS: (Singing) Just a jukebox and no deejay.
+BLOCK: (Singing) Just a jukebox and no deejay.

-Others, like the late Johnnie Taylor's son Floyd, modernize familiar situations.
+CHRISTGAU: Others, like the late Johnnie Taylor's son Floyd, modernize familiar situations.

 CHRISTGAU: Cheating songs that aren't quite sex songs are common in "Motel Lovers."
 And like Taylor's, they often have a proto-feminist twist.
 The most touching comes from 66-year-old Barbara Carr, who quit showbiz and worked a factory job for 20 years before coming back in the '90s with an acrobatic showstopper called "Footprints on the Ceiling."
 This 2006 recording, "Down Low Brother," is more reflective.

-Ms. BARBARA CARR (Singer): (Singing) I didn't want to tell nobody 'cause I was embarrassed and ashamed when I caught my man one night in bed with another man.
+BLOCK: (Singing) I didn't want to tell nobody 'cause I was embarrassed and ashamed when I caught my man one night in bed with another man.
 I thought it was unusual for him not being gay.
 I thought a straight up man didn't go that way.

-Mr. MARVIN SEASE (Singer): (Singing) Oh, yeah.
+BLOCK: (Singing) Oh, yeah.

-Mr. SEASE: (Singing) I know you're married and so am I, honey.
+BLOCK: (Singing) I know you're married and so am I, honey.
 And we're cheating...

 BLOCK: You are listening to ALL THINGS CONSIDERED from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.